 Andy is also committed to finding solutions to the epidemic of drug addiction which has devastated families across Kentucky.
 He formed the Sixth District Recovery Working Group made up of professionals in prevention, education, law enforcement, treatment and recovery to tear down the barriers in communication and make recommendations on which the Congressman can act.

-Barr is a 1992 graduate of Henry Clay High School.
-In 1996, he graduated Magna Cum Laude, Phi Beta Kappa from the University of Virginia with a Bachelor of Arts degree in Government and Philosophy.
+Andy and his wife Davis reside in Lexington with his two daughters, Eleanor and Mary Clay.
+He is a native of Lexington and a 1992 graduate of Henry Clay High School.
+In 1996, he graduated Phi Beta Kappa from the University of Virginia with a Bachelor of Arts degree in Government and Philosophy.
 In 2001, Barr graduated from the University of Kentucky College of Law.

 From 1996 through 1998, Barr entered public service for the first time as a Legislative Assistant to U.S. Congressman Jim Talent.
 He served as Deputy General Counsel for Kentucky Governor Ernie Fletcher.
 Andy spent several years as a practicing attorney, representing individuals and small businesses – many of which he helped to resolve disputes with the government.
 During his time in the private sector, he also taught constitutional law and administrative law at the University of Kentucky and Morehead State University.